shayashertlv/seesea1/transformer/training/README.md

 # Training the Association Transformer

 Once you have collected association samples you can train (or fine-tune) the transformer-based cost head.
-The `train_assoc.py` script handles dataset loading, batching, validation splits, and checkpoint export.
+The `train_assoc.py` script handles dataset loading, batching (including minibatches), validation splits, and checkpoint export.

 ## 1. Installation